ExaWorks/job-api-spec/specification.md

 ### Appendix B - Synchronous vs. Asynchronous API

 Running a job synchronously means that a hypothetical `run()` call does not return until the job completes.
 The typical scenario in which a job management API would be used involves jobs that are launched on a client machine (e.g., login node), but whose CPU-bound part would run on a different machine (e.g., compute node).
-This implies that the fundamental operations that `job.run()` consists of are some initial submission steps which communicate the details of the job from the client machine to the compute node and start the relevant CPU-bound code on the compute node as well as a step that waits for the CPU-bound code to finish executing:
+This implies that the fundamental operations that comprise `job.run()` are some initial submission steps that communicate the details of the job from the client machine to the compute node and start the relevant CPU-bound code on the compute node as well as a step that waits for the CPU-bound code to finish executing:

 ```java
 run() {